corlinus/capistrano_misc_recipes/README.md

 `passenger.start`, `passenger.stop` and `passenger.restart` tasks can be used.

-### Generate sample nginx config for application
+### Generate sample configs for god and nginx

+Task `cap passenger:config:god` generates sample _god_ config and stores it in application tmp dir

-Task `cap passenger:nginx_config` prints sample nginx config and saves it in file application tmp dir
+Task `cap passenger:config:nginx` generates sample _nginx_ config and stores it in file application tmp dir

 ## Contributing